girdav01/TMHunting/README.md

 # TMHunting
-## Trend Micro XDR/Vision One Hunting Recipies
+## Trend Micro XDR/Vision One Hunting Recipes

-Unofficial Repository for Trend Micro XDR / Vision One Hunting Recipies
+Unofficial Repository for Trend Micro XDR / Vision One Hunting Recipes

 This is a great place to learn how to use different features to help you hunt.